Let's Do Away With The Word Natural!

 - Naturally derived means that some ingredient that was originally derived from nature has been chemically changed in some way and used to artificially create a new product

-No matter where the alcohol comes from, SLS is synthesized in the lab and the result is a chemical that is a long way from the original coconut oil.
+No matter where the raw material comes from, these ingredients are synthesized in a lab.
+The result is a chemical that is a long way from the original coconut oil.
 Companies know that consumers feel better using something that originated from coconut oil rather than from petroleum.

 Another example is Grapefruit Seed Extract (GSE), often used as a "natural preservative" in natural skincare products.
 Although it may originally come from nature and is often called "nature's preservative," studies have shown it is far from anything natural.
 While the lowly grapefruit seed does have some antimicrobial properties, commercially available GSE is made from grapefruit seeds, glycerin, and synthetic preservatives, primarily benzethonium chloride, blended together.
 Many scientific studies have shown that the antimicrobial activity in GSE is from contamination with synthetic antimicrobials, not the grapefruit seeds.
 Source: The American Botanical Council 2012